-Today I finally got a chance to get into the lab and do some playing around with solid shampoo.
+Today I finally got a chance to get into the workshop and do some playing around with solid shampoo.
 Previously, I had made some with less than natural ingredients but wanted to stick to natural or organic accepted ones – everyone makes shampoo bars with the usual suspects and I wanted to do something a little different and for them to be a bit more ‘green’ friendly.

 What are Shampoo Bars?

 Shampoo bars are essentially concentrated surfactants which are bound together with either fats, emulsifiers, water or a mixture of all.
 In the case of the ones containing water to bind, once the water evaporates, the particles of surfactant essentially clump together in a mass.
 I believe shampoo bars have become very popular by Lush.
 People like them because they have zero waste – no packaging is needed so they are environmentally friendly in that sense.
 They are also really handy for travelling for the same reason – you can use them on your hair and your body – I liken them to synthetic detergent bars but they are, on the main, a lot sudsier and cleansing as they are highly concentrated.

 The following are four different shampoo bars made with natural ingredients, from a very simple surfactant, water and fragrance to more complicated conditioning shampoo bars.
 I have a disclaimer.
 I made these today – it took me from 9am-1pm so they are not optimised, and some are (after testing) better than others.
 But they are a good start in my opinion.

 |Lavender essential oil||02.00%|